 Does your best friend have bad breath?
-Despite what many pet owners may believe, “dog breath” is not just a nuisance – it’s a sign of an unhealthy mouth.
+Despite what many pet owners may believe, bad breath is not just a nuisance – it’s a sign of an unhealthy mouth.
 Bad breath is caused by bacteria.
 Over time, bacteria lead to plaque and tartar buildup on your pet’s teeth.
 The result is bad breath, reddened gums, and other common signs of dental disease.

 Signs of Dental Disease

-If your dog has bad breath, it’s likely he also has dental issues.
-Besides nasty breath –caused by bacteria – signs of canine dental disease include:
+If your dog or cat has bad breath, it’s likely they also have dental issues.
+Besides nasty breath, signs of dental disease include:

 - Appetite loss